 - In a large bowl, combine the potatoes, sour cream, butter, garlic powder, salt, and pepper.
 Mash with a potato masher (or hand mixer) until smooth, adding warm milk as needed, to create a creamy fluffy texture.
 You may not need any or all of the milk.

-- Fold in chives, bacon, and ¾ cup cheddar cheese.
+- Fold in bacon, chives, and ¾ cup cheddar cheese.

 - Spoon the potato mixture into each skin and sprinkle the remaining cheese on top.